chrisgarcia001/Notebooks/cabin_rental_revenue_management/README.md

 policy to demonstrate the impact RM can have on revenues.

-This example uses the [PuLP](https://coin-or.github.io/pulp/) package modeling and solving the integer programming optimization model.
+This example uses the [PuLP](https://coin-or.github.io/pulp/) package for modeling and solving the integer programming optimization model.